-The Company has not applied the following new and revised IFRSs that have been issued but are not yet effective for the year ended 31 March 2015, and in some cases have not yet been endorsed by the EU:
+The Company has not applied the following new and revised IFRS that have been issued but are not yet effective for the year ended 31 March 2016:

-- January 2018).
+January 2018).

-- IFRS 9 Financial Instruments (1 A revised version of IFRS 9, Financial Instruments, was issued in July 2014 mainly to include: a) impairment requirements for financial assets; and b) limited amendments to the classification and measurement requirements by introducing a 'fair value through other comprehensive income' ("FVTOCI") measurement category for certain simple debt instruments.
+IFRS 9 - Financial Instruments (1 A revised version of IFRS 9, Financial Instruments, was issued in July 2014 mainly to include: a) impairment requirements for financial assets; and b) limited amendments to the classification and measurement requirements by introducing a 'fair value through other comprehensive income ("FVTOCI") measurement category for certain simple debt instruments.
 The directors of the Company anticipate that the application of IFRS 9 in the future is unlikely to have an impact on amounts reported in respect of the Company's financial assets and financial liabilities.

-- with Customers (1 January 2017).